Daylen1160/APSC160-Exam-Practice/README.md

 > I would recommend doing this if you are interested in CPEN, ELEC, or BMEG as you will inevitably be using Git in the future for classes!

 For those who want to use their own IDE (VSCode, VS, Codeblocks, etc), click *Code* and *Copy the HTTPS link*.
 Navigate to your directory of choice.
-Then in *Terminal* or *Command Prompt*.
+Then open *Terminal* or *Command Prompt* or *Git Bash*.
 Clone the repository using the following:

 ``` bash
 git clone [THE LINK YOU JUST COPIED]